How to Write a Manager Cover Letter That Wins Interviews

 - The letter starts with a sharp opening paragraph and indicates the target job title.
 In the body paragraphs, this candidate lists project management skills and successes in achieving revenue goals, saving millions in costs, and leading teams.

 - The document is professionally structured with a header and bullets.
-This manager cover letter example also features numbers and percentages which is essential to prove your ability to deliver results and achieve goals.
+This sample leadership application also highlights achievements with measurable results, which is essential to prove your ability to deliver results and achieve goals.

 Use a traditional cover letter structure

-Your manager cover letter isn't the best place to get creative.
+Your application letter for a managerial role should remain structured and professional.
 Keep it concise (3-4 paragraphs are usually enough) and professional.
 Use such key elements as personalized salutation, introduction, letter body, and a conclusion with a call to action.
 See the infographic below for more details.

 Image: https://pyxis.nymag.com/v1/imgs/cf3/f04/b1425761bea061a392b6233435aef413e5-13-anatomy-cover-letter-2.w710.jpg